ligato/docs/docs/plugins/linux-plugins.md

 - [Linux routes model][linux-l3-arp-route-models]
 - [Linux L3 conf file][linux-l3-conf-file]

 The interface of the route is mandatory.
-The namespace is derived from the interface in the same manner as Linux ARP).
+The namespace is derived from the interface in the same manner as Linux ARP.
 If the source and gateway (next_hop router) IP addresses are set, they must be valid and the gateway IP address must be evaluated as reachable.

-**References**

-- [Linux routes proto][linux-route-proto]
-- [Linux routes model][linux-l3-arp-route-models]
-- [Linux L3 conf file][linux-l3-conf-file]

 Every route includes a scope which is the network domain where the route is applicable.
-The options are `Global`, `Site`, `Link` and `Host`.
 The scope is defined in the route configuration.

+The scope options are:

+- Global
+- Site
+- Link
+- Host

+---

 **Linux Route Configuration Examples**